jcastillor/datasat/README.md

 ## Importing the *.csv* files into the PostgreSQL database

 For this step, you just have to modify the `FILES` and `SPATH` variables with the directory where the *.csv* files are located so they look like this: `FILES=/home/sat/tools/satfindp/Output/Bacteria/FormatOutput/*` `SPATH=/home/sat/tools/satfindp/Output/Bacteria/FormatOutput/`.
 The simply type `importall` in the machine command prompt in order to import the files into the table of the database that outputs the data to the **datasat** web application.

+## Update Django project for new content

+Once the files have been introduced in the database with the help of the `importall` script, the migrations on the `datasatv2` **Django** project need to be updated.
+First you need to activate the virtual environment with the repositories needed in order for the project to work.
+To do this, simply type within the `home` directory in the `sat` machine command prompt.
+`source environments/datasatv2_env/bin/activate`, you'll now that the environment is activated if `(datasatv2_env)` appears before the command prompt.

+> to deactivate the virtual environment simply type `deactivate` in the command prompt of the `sat` machine.

+Once we've activated the virtual environment all we need to do is navigate to the directory of the django project `/home/sat/projects/datasatv2` and type:
+`python3 manage.py makemigrations` and
+`python3 manage.py migrate`

+Once all this is done, please contact the systems administrators to restart the apache server in order to update the information in the web application.